p-offtermatt/unnec-dec-lottery/notes.md

 * Users can enter the lottery by sending a tx on chain t and buying a ticket
 * t sends ibc packets to tell l when a new user enters the lottery
-* once the deadline height has passed, l will pick a winner (by a deterministic process) and send an ibc packet with the winner to l
+* once the deadline height has passed, l will pick a winner (by a deterministic process) and send an ibc packet with the winner to t
-* l will distribute the funds to the winner, and everyone else goes empty
+* t will distribute the funds to the winner, and everyone else goes empty

 What do we need to store?
 * on l: